 For permits not yet available through Accela, applications can be downloaded, completed, signed, and returned digitally.
 Permit Center Technicians will review and reply to emails.
 Permit Center Technicians are available by phone at (209) 937-8561.

-- Currently, for their safety, the City of Stockton Building Inspectors have been instructed not to enter occupied buildings for interior inspections.
-However, virtual inspections may be an option for some projects.
+- City of Stockton Building Inspectors will enter occupied buildings for inspection purposes at their discretion during the current public health emergency, COVID-19.
+Virtual inspections may be an option for some projects.
 For most projects, if an inspector must enter a building, someone must be present at the job site.

 - All inspections will continue within State Guidance and include physical distancing of at least 6 feet from others on-site.
-Inspectors will not report to an enclosed project trailer, space, or office.
+When possible, pre- or post-inspection meetings shall not be conducted within enclosed project trailers, space, or office areas.

 Temporary Outdoor Dining Permits